Genusbiz/docs/developers/installation-and-configuration/archive/install-genus-desktop-client-on-your-computer.md

 ## Uninstall Genus Desktop Client from Your Computer

 On your computer, uninstall Genus desktop client by using the standard uninstall feature in Microsoft Windows.
 Specifically, in Windows 8, in the Windows **Start** menu, click **Control Panel**.
-In the **Control Panel**, click **Uninstall a program**, then locate <span style="FONT-STYLE: italic">Genus and click **Uninstall**.
+In the **Control Panel**, click **Uninstall a program**, then locate _Genus_ and click **Uninstall**.

 **Known issue**

-In rare cases the uninstall fail for unknown reasons, reporting lack of the original Genus installation file (<span style="FONT-STYLE: italic">Genus.msi).
+In rare cases the uninstall fail for unknown reasons, reporting lack of the original Genus installation file (_Genus.msi_).

-Examples of error messages are <span style="FONT-STYLE: italic">"The installation source for this product is not available.
-Verify that the source exists and that you can access it" and <span style="FONT-STYLE: italic">"The older version of Genus cannot be removed.
-Contact your technical support group."
+Examples of error messages are _"The installation source for this product is not available.
+Verify that the source exists and that you can access it"_ and _"The older version of Genus cannot be removed.
+Contact your technical support group"_.

-To resolve this issue, you need to download and run a utility from the <span style="FONT-STYLE: italic">Microsoft Fix It Solution Center, to <span style="FONT-STYLE: italic">Diagnose and fix program installing and uninstalling problems automatically.
+To resolve this issue, you need to download and run a utility from the _Microsoft Fix It Solution Center_, to Diagnose and fix program installing and uninstalling problems automatically.
 For more information, see [http://support.microsoft.com/mats/Program_Install_and_Uninstall/](http://support.microsoft.com/mats/Program_Install_and_Uninstall/).

 Should the B+Microsoft Fix ItB; solution fail we recommend trying uninstalling the existing Genus Desktop version using Piriform CCleaner, see [https://www.piriform.com/ccleaner](https://www.piriform.com/ccleaner).
 Install CCleaner, then click **Tools** select **Uninstall**, look for any existing version of Genus Dektop in the list, and click **Uninstall**.